mimoduo/mimogear/README.md

 ##Optional Installation Steps

 If you're comfortable with running an alpha version of gulp (and willing to dive into additional steps); there is an alpha gulpfile that mimics the tasks of the stable gulpfile.
-By switching the alpha version of the gulpfile you should notice a significant improvement in performance.
+By switching the alpha version of the gulpfile you should notice a significant improvement in performance from the use of parallel task processing.
 In order to use the new gulpfile, make sure to download the alpha version of gulp and the newly separated gulp-cli globally.
+Afterwards, rename the gulpfile-alpha.js and rename the original gulpfile to a name of your choice.

 ```sh
 npm install gulpjs/gulp-cli -g
 ```

-##And a Big Thank You!
+##Thank You, Everyone!

+I hope you enjoy developing with Mimogear as much as I have enjoyed building it!
 This starter kit wouldn't be possible without all the help of my friends.
-They've contributed to every single aspect of this without knowing it ^w^ Most notably [Nick Hall](https://github.com/nhall): For being the best mentor in the world!
+They've contributed to every single aspect of this without knowing it ^w^ Most notably [Nick Hall](https://github.com/nhall) for being the best mentor in the world!